JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

     1 -> Slowest animation speed
     9 -> Fastest animation speed

-    You can use values between 1-9 to adjust the speed, or increase speed even more than 255, but keep in mind that values higher than 9 were not used in official PredatorSense application.
+    You can use values between 1-9 to adjust the speed or increase speed even more than 255, but keep in mind that values higher than 9 were not used in the official PredatorSense application.

 -b [brightness]
 Keyboard backlight Brightness: